bap-internship-2021/manager-user-note/README.md

 **Web application: Note Manager**

-Project manager note of user using PHP, Mysql and use tailwind css framework
+Project manager note of user using PHP, Mysql and using tailwind css framework